michaelmangelsdorf/myth/spec.md

 	MM routed to: LOCAL (set B:O to L:0xF7 - L0)
 	BB routed to: LEAVE (increment L)
 	OO routed to: ENTER (decrement L)
-	AA routed to: INC (increment A)
+	AA routed to: INCA (increment A)
-	EE routed to: DEC (decrement A)
+	EE routed to: DECA (decrement A)

 #### B:O Pointer Registers (BOPs)

 As mentioned, registers B (base) and O (offset) form a 16-bit pointer for memory access.
 The xU (update) instruction is used to add an 8-bit signed number to this pointer for doing address arithmetic.

 There are four 16-bit registers into which the B:O pointer can be saved, or from which it can be loaded in a single instruction.
-P4 should be used as global stack pointer and has specific mnemonics, but this is only a convention.
+S should be used as global stack pointer, but this is only a convention.

-	P1BO Load P1 into BO
+	RBO Load R into BO
-	BOP1 Save BO into P1
+	BOR Save BO into R

-	P2BO Load P2 into BO
+	WBO Load W into BO
-	BOP2 Save BO into P2
+	BOW Save BO into W

-	IPBO Load IP into BO
+	IBO Load I into BO
-	BOIP Save BO into IP
+	BOI Save BO into I

-	SPBO Load SP into BO
+	SBO Load S into BO
-	BOSP Save BO into SP
+	BOS Save BO into S

 ## PART 2